apacheignite/documentation/web-console/web-console.md

  * Click "SQL" in Ignite Web Console top menu.
  * "Demo" notebook with preconfigured queries will be opened.
  * You can also execute any SQL queries for tables: "Country, Department, Employee, Parking, Car".

+For example:
+ * Enter SQL statement:
+      SELECT p.name, count(*) AS cnt FROM "ParkingCache".Parking p INNER JOIN "CarCache".Car c ON (p.id) = (c.parkingId)
+       GROUP BY P.NAME
+ * Click "Execute" button.
+You should get some data in table.
+ * Click charts buttons to see auto generated charts.